2023 Best Public Health Schools in North Carolina

 Top 10 Best Public Health Schools

-Our 2023 rankings named Wake Forest University the best school in North Carolina for public health students.
+Our analysis found Wake Forest University to be the best school for public health students who want to pursue a degree in North Carolina.
 Wake Forest University is a moderately-sized private not-for-profit school located in the midsize city of Winston-Salem.

 Full Public Health at Wake Forest University Report